huggingface/blog/fastai.md

 ![Fastai Model Card](assets/64_fastai/cat.jpeg)

-Now let's load the `Learner` we just shared into the Hub and test it.
+Now let's load the `Learner` we just shared in the Hub and test it.

 ```py
 from huggingface_hub import from_pretrained_fastai